eduardoeof/Gollum/README.md

 }
 ```
 ## Objective-C
-Because of some Swift's features, Gollum doens't work in Objective-C.
+Because of some Swift's features, Gollum doesn't work in Objective-C.

 ## License
 Gollum is available under the MIT license.
 See the LICENSE file for more info.